taiyal/Rhythm-Station/ReadMe.txt

 [Contact]
 Feel free to drop by #rhythm-station on irc.freenode.net!
-If you would like to contact me directly you can do it there, though github, though email at shakesoda+rstation at gmail dot com.
+If you would like to contact me directly you can do it there, though github, or through email at shakesoda+rstation at gmail dot com.

 [Compiling on Linux/gcc]